theothersarah/sgopher/README.md

 sgopher is my personal attempt at a Gopher protocol server that is capable of a high rate of throughput for many concurrent users.
 The package also contains gophertester, a benchmarker for Gopher servers that I made for testing purposes, and gopherlist, a CGI-like program that produces a directory listing.

+Requires Linux kernel 5.5 or greater and glibc.

 ## Configuration
 sgopher is configured entirely with command line options.
 It accepts the following options:

 -d, --directory=STRING     Location to serve files from (default ./gopherroot)
 -h, --hostname=STRING      Externally-accessible hostname of server, used for generation of gophermaps (default localhost)
 -i, --indexfile=STRING     Default file to serve from a blank path or path referencing a directory (default .gophermap)
--m, --maxclients=NUMBER    Maximum simultaneous clients per worker process (default 4096 clients)
+-m, --maxclients=NUMBER    Maximum simultaneous clients per worker process (default 1000 clients)
 -p, --port=NUMBER          Network port (default port 70)
 -t, --timeout=NUMBER       Time in seconds before booting inactive client (default 10 seconds)
 -w, --workers=NUMBER       Number of worker processes (default 1 worker)

-sgopher must be run as a user with permission to bind a socket to ports below 1024, or else a custom high port number must be used.
-It currently contains no provisions for access logging or throttling.
+sgopher currently contains no provisions for access logging or throttling.
 Errors are reported via stderr.

+The default maximum number of clients per process is set possibly higher than the number of concurrent Gopher users across the whole world.
+The number is fairly arbitrary; no significant resources are consumed if this number is higher than necessary - only 12 bytes per potential client as part of the event system.
+Additionally at startup, sgopher worker processes request an increase to the maximum number of open file descriptors if necessary to accommodate the maximum number of clients; it requires potentially up to 4 additional file descriptors per connected client.

 When SIGTERM is sent to sgopher's main process, it will send SIGTERM to each of its children and wait for them to exit before exiting itself.
 This is intended to be the correct way to gracefully terminate sgopher.
 However, terminating it via SIGKILL or SIGINT via ctrl+c in the console does not cause any issues.